 Skiing Snow Creek

 To those unfamiliar with the San Jacinto Mountains, their scale may well sound like a misprint.
-From the bottom of Coachella Valley, some two hundred feet below sea level, San Jacinto Peak rises over 11,000 feet to its 10,834-foot summit*, creating one of the largest spans of vertical relief in the lower U.S.
+From the bottom of Coachella Valley, some two hundred feet below sea level, San Jacinto Peak rises over 11,000 feet to its 10,834-foot summit*, creating one of the largest spans of vertical relief in the lower United States of America.

 But it is the abruptness of San Jacinto's rise above the desert and nearby Palm Springs that is most arresting.
 The massif gains over 9000 vertical feet in less than four horizontal miles.

 This close proximity of high alpine and low desert landscapes creates one of the most striking juxtapositions in North American geology—and the pathway connecting it is San Jacinto Peak's Snow Creek drainage.

 Climbing Snow Creek, the massive 9600' net vertical gain from where you park in the desert to the summit above is itself a formidable challenge—but it is far from the only challenge.